The Reputation Game

 In a more connected, transparent world, it’s ever harder to pretend to be something you’re not.
 In the future, then, it will be essential for businesses to manage their reputations.
 There are two aspects to reputation, of course: what you’re able to do and how you do what you do.

 The success of many of the world’s most thriving modern businesses — from retailers like Amazon and Expedia to platforms like Airbnb, Notonthehighstreet, and Treatwell — rests on ratings that make it easy for potential new customers to evaluate someone’s likelihood of delivering the goods or services they say they provide.

-“The connectivity of today’s world makes reputation even more important,” says Rupert Younger, Director of the Oxford University Centre for Corporate Reputation at Oxford Saïd Business School, and co-author of new book The Reputation Game.
+"The connectivity of today's world makes reputation even more important," says Rupert Younger, Director of the Oxford University Centre for Corporate Reputation at Oxford Saïd Business School, and co-author of the book The Reputation Game.
 “Business is much more transparent than it has ever been, and with that comes heightened expectation around the character of businesses.
 This is here to stay, and will grow exponentially.”

 Critically, your reputation — your ability to deliver, and the manner and ethics of your delivery — isn’t what you say it is, it’s what the internet and others say it is.
 So, it’s no use simply thinking you’re projecting an image.

 “You can’t cultivate your reputation,” says David Waller, ex-Financial Times journalist and co-author, with Younger, of The Reputation Game.
 “You have to be and do the right thing in the right way.”

 Having a purpose will be equally important for all businesses.
 Some believe smaller businesses are likely to focus on more local missions.
 “It’s about place,” says the British Chamber of Commerce director-general Adam Marshall.